reactioncommerce/reaction-docs/developer/tutorial/creating-a-payment-provider-plugin.md

 ## What is a "Payment Provider"

-Payment Providers are companies that provide a gateway between e-commerce software customer payment.
+Payment Providers are companies that provide a gateway between ecommerce software customer payment.
 In the U.S. that largely means credit cards but it can also mean something like a PayPal account or in other parts of the world it could mean cards linked to Kiosks or even BitCoin.
 Reaction doesn't really care what you do here, you could even not